 Nordic architecture, design and planning already enjoys admiration worldwide.
 Danish and Nordic businesses and research institutions have a long-lasting tradition of pursuing sustainable solutions in the building and construction industries.
 Efforts to realise this ambition are constantly increasing in the Nordic countries, resulting in many inspirational projects.

 The UIA World Congress usually takes place every third year with 10-15.000 participants from all over the world.
-It was held in Seoul in 2017, but due to the circumstances surrounding the COVID-19 outbreak, the congress in Rio will take place in 2021.
+It was held in Seoul in 2017, but due to the circumstances surrounding the COVID-19 outbreak, the congress in Rio took place in 2021.
 Congresses comprise keynote speakers, lectures and seminars, research presentations, exhibitions as well as public cultural events and much more.

-UIA - International Union
+UIA – INTERNATIONAL UNION

 The UIA is an international non-governmental organization recognized by UNESCO as the only architectural union operating at an international level.